nasa/cumulus/docs/deployment/README.md

 ```

 This operation only needs to be done once per account, but it must be done for both NGAP and regular AWS environments.

+### Lookup ECS-optimized AMI

+Lookup the recommended machine image ID for the Linux version and AWS region of your deployment.
+See [Linux Amazon ECS-optimized AMIs docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html#ecs-optimized-ami-linux).
+The image ID, beginning with `ami-`, will be assigned to the `ecs_cluster_instance_image_id` variable for the Cumulus module terraformation.

 ### Set up EC2 key pair (optional)